kitschpatrol/yanki/readme.md

 Yanki will put the cards in eponymous decks, so you'll still have a clean separation of the two groups of cards in Anki.

+### Media asset synchronization

+By default, Yanki will automatically copy local image, media, and audio media linked in your notes' markdown to Anki's media storage system.
+With an option, it can do the same for remote assets.

+Note that there Anki's underlying implementation requires media assets to be less than 100 MB in size.
+There are also internal limits around filename length, but Yanki manages the filename for you internally, so this is not a concern.

 ### Styles

 The [`yanki style`](#subcommand-yanki-style) command lets you assign a CSS stylesheet to all Yanki-managed notes.